 After which, I was recruited to try Helvetia, a Kosmos game designed by Matthias Cramer.
-Each player starts with a village square and three buildings, staffed with villagers, that produce different goods more villagers are married into other players' villages.
-Players can use their own villagers to produce goods, wherever they are, but only married couples in vour village produce more villagers (babies, initially, who must then go to school before they can be deployed - though you can marry them off straight from school!).
+Each player starts with a village square and three buildings, staffed with villagers, that many dice as they have cubes involved in the the to maximum available to them - the British regulars have three dice, for produce different goods more villagers are married into other players' villages.
+Players can use their own villagers to produce goods, wherever they are, but only married couples in your village produce more villagers (babies, initially, who must then go to school before they can be deployed - though you can marry them off straight from school!).